tireddy2/hsm-pqc/draft-reddy-pquip-pqc-hsm.md

 SLH-DSA (Stateless Hash-Based Digital Signature Algorithm): SLH-DSA does not introduce any new hardness assumptions beyond those inherent to its underlying hash functions.
 It builds upon established foundations in cryptography, making it a reliable and robust digital signature scheme for a post-quantum world.
 While attacks on lattice-based schemes like ML-DSA can compromise their security, SLH-DSA will remain unaffected by these attacks due to its distinct mathematical foundations.
 This ensures the ongoing security of systems and protocols that use SLH-DSA for digital signatures.

-HSS-LMS (Hierarchical Signature System - Leighton-Micali Signature): A hash-based signature scheme, providing long-term security and efficient key management for firmware authentication (see https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-208.pdf).
+HSS-LMS (Hierarchical Signature System - Leighton-Micali Signature): A hash-based signature scheme, providing long-term security and efficient key management for firmware authentication (see {{REC-SHS}}).

 Firmware images can be signed using one of these quantum-resistant algorithms before being distributed to HSMs.